mikecarper/meshfirmware/MeshCoreAdvantages.md

 ### Telemetry
 https://meshtastic.org/docs/configuration/module/telemetry/
-By looking at MQTT we've discovered that over 50% of the data is automated telemetry packets.
-This eats up channel usage and because the network is always busy; it makes it more unreliable as you add in more nodes once you hit a tipping point.
+By looking at MQTT we've discovered that over 75% of the data is not human interaction (Text messages, some traces, etc) ([example 1](https://meshview.bayme.sh/firehose), [example 2](https://malla.nyme.sh/packets)).
+This eats up channel usage and because the network is always busy; it makes it more unreliable as you add in more nodes once you hit a tipping point where each node is using all the bandwidth just letting the network know it's on the network.

 MeshCore uses a pull model where you can pull data from a remote node by request.
 Usually a human is required to have packets go over the network.
+See https://analyzer.letsme.sh/packets to watch all MeshCore mqtt data.

 ### Trace Routes
 In MeshCore every packet has a trace attached to it.
 No more guessing on how a signal got out.
 This helps with planning out locations for future repeaters and for knowing which direction to point a yagi.